Part 2 β Module 8: DeFi Security

 Exercise 5: Access control exploit.
 A vault has two bugs: initialize() can be re-called to overwrite the owner, and emergencyWithdraw() has no access control.
 Exploit both to drain user funds in a single transaction.
 Then build a defended version with initialization guards and proper owner checks.

-π Summary: DeFi-Specific Attack Patterns
+π Key Takeaways: DeFi-Specific Attack Patterns

 π‘ Invariant Testing with Foundry